Rank 1 abelian normal subgroups of 2-knot groups: HNN extensions

+Although the surgery argument of \cite[Chapter 17]{Hi} shows that there are 2-knots with no minimal Seifert hypersurface, it remains unknown whether every 2-knot group has an HNN decomposition with finitely presentable base and associated subgroups.

-If $\pi$ has two such subgroups $A_1\not=A_2$ then $A_1A_2$ is a torsion free, nilpotent normal subgroup of Hirsch length 2, and so $A_1A_2$ is abelian of rank 2.
-Hence $A_1A_2\cong\mathbb{Z}^2$ \cite[Theorem 16.2]{Hi}.
-In this case the exponents $m_1$ and $m_2$ must be $\pm1$.
-Most twist spins of torus knots give examples with $m_1=m_2=1$, while 2-twist spins of certain Montesinos knots give examples with $m_1\not=m_2$.
+If a 2-knot group $\pi$ has two such abelian normal subgroups $A_1\not=A_2$ then $A_1A_2$ is a torsion-free, nilpotent normal subgroup of Hirsch length $\leq2$, and so is abelian of rank 1 or 2.
+In the latter case $A_1A_2\cong\mathbb{Z}^2$ \cite[Theorem 16.2]{Hi}, and the exponents $m_1$ and $m_2$ must be $\pm1$.
+We may assume that $m_1=1$.
+Most twist spins of torus knots give examples with $m_1=m_2=1$, while 2-twist spins of certain Montesinos knots give examples with $m_1=1$ and $m_2=-1$.
 (See \cite[Theorem 16.15]{Hi}.)